khanabid20/BDDStepsGenerator/README.md

  3. *`mvn [clean] package`* to clean the project & make a jar ; `gradle [clean] jar` will do the same as maven.

-**Intend of this project is just to demonstrate how we can automate the thing.**
+**Intend of this project is just to demonstrate how we can automate the thing.
+And utilizes both gradle & maven tools (one can use any of them). **

 **Hope you all find it helpful**